I work for Anaconda

 I grew up in San Juan Capistrano, a town by the beach in Southern California, and was fortunate to be raised by two loving parents, alongside two sisters.

 I now live in Brooklyn, New York.

-After a brief stint at Sandia National Labs I joined Continuum Analytics, a for-profit company behind the open source numeric Python ecosystem.
-I am still at Continuum, working primarily on the Blaze project.
+After a brief stint at Sandia National Labs I joined Anaconda, a for-profit company behind the open source numeric Python ecosystem.
+I am still at Anaconda, working primarily on the Dask project.

 I moderate my work life with physical activity, primarily cycling and rock climbing, and with slow hobbies, primarily amateur wood working and fiction.